-To be sure a product really is GOTS-certified you should be able to see reference to the GOTS label grade ('organic' or 'made with organic'), the reference to the independent certification body, and the license number of the certified entity.
+To be sure a product really is GOTS-certified you should be able to see reference to the GOTS label grade ('organic', 'made with organic' or '(made with) organic in conversion'), the reference to the independent certification body, and the license number of the certified entity.
 Consumers can trace the certified company by entering the license number (or company name) provided on the GOTS labelling in the 'free text field' of our public database.
 Look for the label - don't accept self-claims.